 There have been many issues recently mainly involving terrorist attacks.
 Istanbul’s Atatürk Airport (2016) is one incident that has instilled a sense of fear in the minds of all travellers.
-Followed by the Istanbul night club shooting in the year 2017 and the Syrian conflicts have made the situation in Turkey even the more tensed.
+Followed by the Istanbul nightclub shooting in the year 2017 and the Syrian conflicts have made the situation in Turkey even more tense.

 Apart from this, one of the reasons why Turkey is considered unsafe by many is because of the fact that it shares its borders with countries like Syria, Iraq and Iran that are highly prone to tensions.